 - Submit online application to the UT Graduate Admissions Office.
-Meet all admission requirements of the Graduate School, the College of Nursing, and the Nurse Anesthesia Concentration. - Achieve a TOEFL score of at least 550 on the paper test or 80 on the Internet-based test if native language is not English. - Hold a bachelor's or master's degree in nursing from a program accredited by the National League for Nursing Accrediting Commission or the Collegiate Commission on Nursing Education. - Have a cumulative GPA for all nursing degrees earned (i.e., ASN and BSN) of 3.0 or higher on a 4.0 scale.
+Meet all admission requirements of the Graduate School, the College of Nursing, and the Nurse Anesthesia Concentration. - Achieve a TOEFL score of at least 550 on the paper test or 80 on the Internet-based test if native language is not English. - Hold a Bachelor of Science in Nursing or Master of Science in Nursing from a regionally accredited college or university. - Have a cumulative GPA for all nursing degrees earned (i.e., ASN and BSN) of 3.0 or higher on a 4.0 scale.
 A cumulative GPA of 3.5 or above is recommended. - Only applicants with a cumulative GPA from all nursing degrees of less than 3.3 must take the Graduate Record Examination (GRE).
 A combined score of 300 on the verbal and quantitative sections and an analytical writing score of 3.5 or above is recommended.
-No other examinations such as the MAT, GMAT, LSAT or MCAT are accepted. - Hold an unencumbered license as a registered professional nurse and/or an APRN in the United States or its territories or protectorates. - Hold current American Heart Association Basic Life Support (BLS), Advanced Cardiac Life Support (ACLS) and Pediatric Advanced Life Support (PALS) certifications prior to program matriculation.
+No other examinations such as the MAT, GMAT, LSAT or MCAT are accepted. - An unencumbered license as a registered professional nurse and/or an APRN in the United States or its territories or protectorates. - Hold current American Heart Association Basic Life Support (BLS), Advanced Cardiac Life Support (ACLS) and Pediatric Advanced Life Support (PALS) certifications prior to program matriculation.
 Certifications are not required to apply to the program. - Write a 3-5 page typed personal essay addressing the question prompts in the online DNP program application.
 Applicants may also choose to include long-term professional and educational goals, preparation (including your work experiences) for anesthesia education, and qualities that would make the applicant a good candidate for a career in Nurse Anesthesia. - Participate in a personal interview (by invitation only) with the DNP NAC Admissions Committee. - Provide 3 graduate rating forms (references) from the following: - 1.
 A former nursing professor that is familiar with the applicant's academic work - 2.
 The applicant's immediate nursing supervisor in ICU that is responsible for completing the applicant's employee evaluation (i.e. ICU nurse manager; NOT shift/team leader or charge nurse) - 3.
 An attending physician who works directly with the applicant in the ICU.

-NOTE: \Required rating forms will not be accepted from medical residents, fellows, advanced practice providers, clinical preceptors, team leaders, shift leaders, or clinical nursing/unit educators.
-Forms are emailed to each reference via the online application portal and completed online. \Exceptions must be requested & approved by the program prior to application submission.
+NOTE: Required rating forms will not be accepted from medical residents, fellows, advanced practice providers, clinical preceptors, team leaders, shift leaders, or clinical nursing/unit educators.
+Forms are emailed to each reference via the online application portal and completed online.

+Exceptions must be requested & approved by the program prior to application submission.

-• Complete at least one year of current, full-time adult ICU work experience as a Registered Nurse in the United States, its territories, or a US military hospital outside of the United States prior to the start of the program.
+Complete at least one year of current, full-time adult ICU nursing experience in the United States, its territories or a US military hospital outside of the United States prior to the start of the program.
 Examples of adult critical care areas that meet this requirement include but are not limited to: Surgical ICU, Trauma ICU, Cardiovascular ICU, Medical ICU, and Neuro ICU.